-For a simple checklist of starter tasks to complete on your site, go to the site admin area and look for the "Site Checklist" link.
+For a simple checklist of starter tasks to complete on your site, go to the site admin area and look for the "Site Checklist" button.

 Publishing Your SiteIf you are running your site offline, no one will be able to see it but you.
 To publish it to the world, you need to copy it to your webserver.
 Because BoltWire does not require databases or any special programming languages (other than PHP) just transfer your files over using FTP (both the BoltWire files and your site files), and your site should start working immediately.
 Hello world!

-If you want to make a backup of your live site, simply use your FTP program to download a copy of everthing on your server.
+If you want to make a backup of your live site, simply use your FTP program to download a copy of everything on your server.
 If something happens on your server, you can upload your backup or any part of it you need.
 Everything is instantly restored.
 Just be careful about not accidentally overwriting files you do not want to change.

 TroubleshootingWe've done our best to eliminate problems in the installation process, but if something doesn't seem to be working, it could be an issue with your server settings.
 Linux servers assign every file and folder a four digit number to control who can view and write to those locations.
 And depending on how your server is configured, those numbers may need to be tweaked.